JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “Just make it exist first.
 You can make it good later.”

-“Above all, don’t lie to yourself.”
+“Above all, don’t lie to yourself.”  -Fyodor Dostoevsky

 “Your worst sin is that you have destroyed and betrayed yourself for nothing.”